rust-lang/rust-forge/src/compiler/reviews.md

 * ### Nobody understands the code that's being changed Sometimes there is a bug in some code that nobody understands anymore.
   The original authors are unavailable and it is hard to gauge the implications of a proposed fix.
-  In such a case it is a good idea for reviewers to nominate the PR (by tagging it with `I-nominated`) in order to get it in front of more eyes during the compiler team's triage meeting.
+  In such a case it is a good idea for reviewers to ask on the `#t-compiler/reviews` Zulip stream for additional help.
-  In such cases it is also especially valuable to gather and document as much information as possible on the issue, such as a description of the problem being fixed, points of unclarity, potential risks, alternatives that have been considered, et cetera.
+  It is also especially valuable to gather and document as much information as possible about the issue, such as a description of the problem being fixed, points of unclarity, potential risks, alternatives that have been considered, et cetera.
   Reviewers should ask PR authors to add this kind of information as comments in the code